tanghao-xiaomi/docs/en/device_dev_guide/connection/network/network_tools/tcpdump.md

 \[ English | [简体中文](../../../../../zh-cn/device_dev_guide/connection/network/network_tools/tcpdump.md) \]

 ## I. Overview

-This paper introduces the basic method of using the`tcpdump `tool to capture network data packets, including packet capture, exit, result interpretation and relevant instructions for network interface card driver adaptation.
+This paper introduces the basic method of using the `tcpdump` tool to capture network data packets, including packet capture, exit, result interpretation and relevant instructions for network interface card driver adaptation.

-## II Configuration instructions
+## II.
+Configuration instructions

-Before using the`tcpdump `tool, the following configuration items need to be enabled on the system:
+Before using the `tcpdump` tool, the following configuration items need to be enabled on the system:

 ```Makefile
 CONFIG_NET_PKT=y